emagiz/emdocs/referenceguide/xslt-transformer.md

 <code>javax.xml.transform.Source</code> - results in <code>javax.xml.transform.Result</code>.

 Specify a <i> result transformer</i> to convert to this result to another XML format

+#### Custom transformation
+Custom transformation will allow you to specify the location of the resource.

+By default this will be the <i>resource</i> folder.

+#### Transformation location
+Filename of the XSLT stylesheet file, including the location.

+For example: <code>resources/my-transformation.xsl</code>

+#### XML Transformation
+Select the xml mapping that will be used to transform your xml message.

+This can either be an XML mapping or an xslt.

+You can create new xml mappings in the resources tab.

 #### Result transformer
 Transformer that transforms the result to an alternative (XML) format before it is send on the channel.